-Those among us who are sick, homebound, disabled, elderly or who find themselves in personal or family crisis situations are a special concern to St. Mary’s.
+Those among us who are sick, homebound, disabled, elderly or who find themselves in personal or family crisis situations are a special concern to St. Mary’s Parish.

 Various networks have been established in the parish to address the pastoral needs of our people.
-Check out the areas below to learn more about our pastoral ministries.
+Check out the ministries below to learn more about our pastoral ministries.

 Please let the parish office know if you or a loved one will be hospitalized.
 Only then can someone from our pastoral staff come to visit.
 Call the Parish Office 262/251-0220 or contact us via e-mail at firstname.lastname@example.org.